-The seminary maintains high standards for integrity in academic work, in the completion of field study covenants, submission of all documents and in community relationships, including social media.
-Evidence of a lack of integrity in any of these areas which comes to the attention of faculty members or students may be dealt with on a personal basis or, in the case of flagrant breaches of academic honesty such as plagiarism, may be referred by the deans to the Student Standing Committee.
-The seminary is committed to fairness, equitable process, and proper compassion.
-At the same time, given its objectives, McCormick cannot overlook failures of personal integrity in members of the seminary community and will deal with them in an effort to seek the best interests of all concerned.
+The seminary maintains high standards for integrity in academic work, in the comple on of field study covenants, submission of all documents and in community rela onships, including social media.
+Evidence of a lack of integrity in any of these areas which comes to the a en on of faculty members or students may be dealt with on a personal basis or, in the case of flagrant breaches of academic honesty such as plagiarism, may be referred by the deans to the Student Standing Commitee.
+The seminary is commited to fairness, equitable process, and proper compassion.
+At the same me, given its objec ves, McCormick cannot overlook failures of personal integrity in members of the seminary community and will deal with them in an effort to seek the best interests of all concerned.

-Confidentiality of Student Records
+Confiden ality of Student Records

-The seminary recognizes the necessity of confidentiality of student records and endorses and will comply with the provisions of the Family Educational Rights and Privacy Act (FERPA).
-Only school officials of the seminary and the student may have access to the student's records, and no copy of a transcript, test score, or other evaluation will be supplied to any other person or agency without the expressed written permission of the student.
-Registered students may inspect their records by application to the Registrar.
-Students have the right to request that no personal information such as name, address, and telephone number be disclosed.
+The seminary recognizes the necessity of confiden ality of student records and endorses and will comply with the provisions of the Family Educa onal Rights and Privacy Act (FERPA).
+Only school officials of the seminary and the student may have access to the student's records, and no copy of a transcript, test score, or other evalua on will be supplied to any other person or agency without the expressed writen permission of the student.
+Registered students may inspect their records by applica on to the Registrar.
+Students have the right to request that no personal informa on such as name, address, and telephone number be disclosed.